Phony IRS Emails: What to Look Out For

 What to Watch Out For

 Some emails may also say the issue is related to the Affordable Care Act and information is requested regarding the most recent year’s coverage.
 Another tell-tale sign is if the email number is listed as 105C.
-Always keep your eyes open for requests for checks to be made to the I.R.S. and sent to the “Austin Processing Center” at a post office box.
+Always keep your eyes open if a request asks for checks to be made out to the IRS and sent to the “Austin Processing Center” at a post office box.
 That is a definite clue of a scam.

 I Received a Phony IRS Email, What Do I Do?

-The most important thing is to not reply to a fake email if you get one.
+The most important thing is to not reply to an email if you get one.
 Do not open any attachments or click on any links as these may have malicious malware that will infect your computer or smartphone.
-Make sure you don’t give out any personal or financial information and forward the email to report that you may have received a scam email to email@example.com.
-Then, promptly delete it.
+Forward the email to the IRS department that handles suspect emails, to this official address: email@example.com.
+Report that you may have received a false email.
+Then, promptly delete the suspicious email from your inbox right away.